plan-net/core4/docs/source/install/develop.rst

     pip install -e ".[tests]"

 You have now a core4 environment and can create and develop your project.
-Chose project name *"mypro"* and create your test project with::
+Choose project name *"mypro"* and create your test project with::

     cd ~/core4.dev